Skip to main content

 Overview

 Icons are visual symbols that represent specific ideas, objects or actions.
 They can help simplify complex concepts, draw attention to key actions or information, and make content feel more engaging and approachable.
-At Kyndryl, our icon library includes two styles: Expressive and Simplified
+At Kyndryl, our icon library includes two styles: Expressive and Simplified.

 Both share a cohesive look and feel, but each is designed for different needs.
 Expressive icons feature more detail and are best suited for larger displays, while Simplified icons are optimized for smaller sizes and digital environments, with cleaner lines and fewer details for clarity.